Kuwait Business Registration

 Joint Stock Company (KSC/JSC)

-A shareholding (joint stock) company (KSC) must be of Kuwaiti nationality.
+A shareholding (joint-stock) company (KSC) must be of Kuwaiti nationality.
 Shares of KSCs are freely transferable.
 A Joint Stock Company may be Private, i.e. Closed (its shares are not listed on the Kuwait Stock Exchange) or Public.
-In case of an open Kuwait Joint Stock Company, Amiri decree must also be issued before setting up a company.
+In the case of an open Kuwait Joint Stock Company, Amiri decree must also be issued before setting up a company.
 Foreign investors cannot take up more than 49% of the share capital of the company except where the company is licensed under the Foreign Direct Investment.
-This option is great for big projects which will be financed by raising funds through third party investors.
+This option is great for big projects which will be financed by raising funds through third-party investors.
 It is also can be used for Initial Public Offering plans since an open JSC can be listed on the Kuwait Stock Exchange.
-Joint stock companies must have a minimum of 5 shareholders and its founders are required by law to subscribe to at least 10% of the capital in the case of public joint stock companies.
-Closed joint stock companies do not offer their shares by a public subscription and are incorporated by an official document issued by the founders.
+Joint-stock companies must have a minimum of 5 shareholders and its founders are required by law to subscribe to at least 10% of the capital in the case of public joint-stock companies.
+Closed joint-stock companies do not offer their shares by a public subscription and are incorporated by an official document issued by the founders.

 Kuwait Joint Ventures (KJV)